nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 This uses ActiveRecord's `update_all` method to update all rows in a single query.
 This in turn makes it much harder for this code to overload a database.

-## Use read replicas when posible
+## Use read replicas when possible

 In a DB cluster we have many read replicas and one primary.
 A classic use of scaling the DB is to have read only actions be performed the replicas.
-We use [load balancing](https://docs.gitlab.com/ee/administration/database_load_balancing.html)) to distribute this load.
-This allows for the replics to grow as the pressure on the DB grows.
+We use [load balancing](https://docs.gitlab.com/ee/administration/database_load_balancing.html) to distribute this load.
+This allows for the replicas to grow as the pressure on the DB grows.

-By default queries use read-only replicas, but due to [primary sticking](https://docs.gitlab.com/ee/administration/database_load_balancing.html#primary-sticking) GitLab will stick to using the primary for a certain period of time and revert back to secondaries after they have either caught up or 30 seconds which can lead to a considerable amount of unnecessary load on the primary.
+By default queries use read-only replicas, but due to [primary sticking](https://docs.gitlab.com/ee/administration/database_load_balancing.html#primary-sticking) GitLab sticks to using the primary for a certain period of time and revert back to secondaries after they have either caught up or 30 seconds which can lead to a considerable amount of unnecessary load on the primary.
 In this [merge request](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/56849) we introduced the `without_sticky_writes` block to prevent switching to the primary.
 This [merge request example](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/57328) provides a good use case for when queries can stick to the primary and how to prevent this by using `without_sticky_writes`.

 Internally, our database load balancer classifies the queries based on their main statement (`select`, `update`, `delete`, etc.).
 When in doubt, it redirects the queries to the primary database.
 Hence, there are some common cases the load balancer sends the queries to the primary unnecessarily: